 Do this part at the same time as the control arm bushings.
 The reinforcement plate will have to come off.

 These require tons of labor and special tools.
 These are for the pickiest of picky.
-You'll need an E36/E46 rear axle service kit which can be found on eBay. http://www.glowcor.com/ViewCatalog.asp?ID=132
+You'll need an E36/E46 rear axle service kit.
+Check out my page *The Ultimate E46 tool guide* for complete list of tools which includes the rear axle kit: http://www.e46mango.com/2016/10/the-...ool-guide.html